mosaicml/composer/composer/algorithms/sam/README.md

 > Although it causes a reduction in training throughput, the `interval` hyperparameter can be used to minimize the extent of this reduction.
 > The corresponding accuracy increases were a worthwhile tradeoff for the throughput reduction in our experiments on ResNets on ImageNet.

+Foret et al. introduced SAM on CNNs for image classification tasks.
+These results have been replicated and/or extended by [Brock et al., (2021)](https://arxiv.org/abs/2102.06171) and MosaicML, and extended to vision transformers by [Chen et al., (2021)](https://arxiv.org/abs/2106.01548).
+As a generic optimization algorithm, SAM should be applicable across a models and tasks.
+We did not find SAM to provide any improvements on GPT-style language modeling tasks that only see each training example once (i.e., those that have effectively infinite data).
+This may imply that SAM improves accuracy by mitigating overfitting when the model sees the same examples multiple times.

 ## Attribution

 [*Sharpness-Aware Minimization for Efficiently Improving Generalization*](https://arxiv.org/abs/2010.01412) by Pierre Foret, Ariel Kleiner, Hossein Mobahi, and Behnam Neyshabur.
 Published in ICLR 2021.